seven-sevens/react-rx-bindings/README.md

     }
 }
 ```
 First thing to notice is the `@Bindable()` decorator.
-This is used to mark a property as bindable, which means that
+This is used to mark a RxJS Subject as bindable, which means that
-if the state of the variable is updated, it will trigger a UI refresh.
+if the state of the Subject is updated, it will trigger a UI refresh.
 This is the key to simplifying managing
 the UI via RxJS.

 For now, we're just displaying the value, so we don't need to worry about subscriptions.
 We'll get to that later.